Skip to content

 • Check Blood Pressure:

-• Non-medic: Returns whether a patient has lost blood.
-If the patient suffers from hemorrhage 2 or higher, it will return that the patient lost a lot of blood.
+• Non-Medic: Returns whether a patient has lost blood.
+If the patient suffers from haemorrhage 2 or higher, it will return that the patient lost a lot of blood.

-• Medic: Returns the hemorrhage class of the patient.
+• Medic: Returns the haemorrhage class of the patient.

 • Check Pain: